 We are often asked, “What is the difference between a Chapter 7 bankruptcy and a Chapter 13 bankruptcy?”
-BFS Bankruptcy Law Firm, created a simple chart to help explain the basic differences between the two bankruptcy filings.
+At Berger, Fischoff, Shumer, Wexler & Goodman, LLP, our bankruptcy team created a simple chart to help explain the basic differences between the two bankruptcy filings.

 The difference between a Chapter 7 bankruptcy and a Chapter 13 bankruptcy: